HTN2021-Minute-Aid/HTN2021-Backend/README.md

 - <b>/users/transcripts/content</b> (returns content of the given transcript)
    - contentID = string id of content document

-All objects passed in should be in JSON format
+All objects passed in should be in JSON format.

+Response code 200 - Success
+Response code 500 - Internal Server Error